alex-176/cpp_lib_updates/README.md

 2. API header should be clean and contain only one name for a function (preferably without a version suffix)

 ### Why not C API?
-Often, people are avoiding C++ API because of an old trauma of C++ name mangling and ABI instability (on Linux it was std::string/std::list change in C++11, and on Windows is was VC++ that was changing name mangling in every version).
+Often, people avoid C++ API because of an old trauma of C++ name mangling and ABI instability (on Linux it was std::string/std::list change in C++11, and on Windows is was VC++ that was changing name mangling in every version).
 Since 2015 C++ ABI and name mangling are quite stable.
 Of course, bugs happen and you can use C API with [hourglass api pattern](https://github.com/JarnoRalli/hourglass-c-api) if you want to be on the safe side.
 In reality, it causes more support work to save some headaches in case of a bug in your compiler.
 In my view, the price is quite high for mitigating only one type of possible compiler bugs.
 But if you insist - use C names with versions (foo->foo_v1->foo_v2) and C++ inline API on top ([hourglass api pattern](https://github.com/JarnoRalli/hourglass-c-api)).

 ### Names visibility
 In examples for simplicity, we assume all the symbols have default visibility (e.i. symbol names are saved into a binary and available at runtime for name resolution).
 In reality, only public  API names should be visible and marked accordingly. see [Introduction to symbol visibility](https://developer.ibm.com/articles/au-aix-symbol-visibility/).